iAbhinav/testing-mkdocs/docs/development/adding ssr.md

 * In the "server" target change `"main": "apps/[PROJECT NAME]/src/main.server.ts",` to `"main": "apps/[PROJECT NAME]/server.ts",`

   * and Create a new target "serve-ssr"

+this target will make SSR be served like an angular app with live reload and all the bells and whitles.

   ```
    "serve-ssr": {
           "builder": "@nguniversal/builders:ssr-dev-server",